A Short Story

 “You look like Mad Max right now, kid.”
 Lenny said from behind him.
 John nearly jumped up and spilled his beer again.
 The old man evidently enjoyed doing that.

-“Old movie, total wrongthink.”
+“Old movie, a whole lot of wrongthink.”
 Lenny said.
-“But I tell you, in the old days, if someone even looked at your car wrong, you could deck ’em in the face.
+“In the old days, if someone even looked at your car wrong, you could deck ’em in the face.
 You don’t touch no one’s car, let me tell you.”

 “It’s okay.
 I didn’t check my racism, it was my fault.”